danielgof/-Employees-Monitoring-/README.md

-Sure!
-Here's a README file for the "Employees Monitoring" application:

----

 # Employees Monitoring

 Employees Monitoring is a full-stack application designed to monitor and manage employee activities and performance.
 This application leverages React and TypeScript for the client-side and Flask with PostgreSQL and Redis for the backend.
 The entire application is containerized using Docker and Docker Compose.